Skip to content

 integration:

-# Real LLM tests (minutes) — only if fast tests pass
+# Real LLM tests (slow) — only if Assay passes

 steps: